floswald/NumericalMethods/website/hw0.md

 ## Homework Submission

-You have one week for this, i.e. submit by next Tuesday's class.
+You have one week for this, i.e. submit by next week's class.

 **How and What to Submit?**